 My husband’s lunchtime break of late has been rewatching Parks & Rec.
 Occasionally, I’ll wander in from the back room and join him or listen from the next room while working on a jigsaw puzzle (we all have our own ways of self-medicating).

-A couple weeks ago, I brought my lunch in in time to catch the last half of an episode from Season 5.
+A few days ago, I brought my lunch in in time to catch the last half of an episode from Season 5.
 The storyline was that Ben Wyatt (Adam Scott’s character) had taken a job running a campaign for a congressman in Washington D.C. and he’d brought April Ludgate (played by Aubrey Plaza) with him — I think because she’d been flailing about what to do with the rest of her life.

 So in this episode, Ben is having problems getting the respect of the interns, who are young, good-looking, richer and better connected than he is.
 In particular, one intern doesn’t do the work Ben asks him to and and seems to be the source of disrespectful drawings of Ben with a stick up his butt.